Diworsification or Diversification?

 As a matter of fact, Warren Buffett criticises diversification and Modern Portfolio Theory only if embraced and implemented by professional investors whose job should be to outperform the market.
 (Video: Diworsification.
 The case against diversification, by Buffett and Munger).

 F) Survival is key.
 Risk is something to be protected against, and diversification is the answer.
 But in so doing, diversification seizes surprising opportunities elsewhere.
 (Against the Gods.
 Peter Bernstein).

 G) While focusing on the “return on the money“, make sure you also focus on “the return of the money“: keep a balanced risk-reward approach.

 H) I view diversification not only as a survival strategy but as an aggressive strategy because the next windfall might come from a surprising place.
 (Peter Bernstein)

 I) The ego is the enemy when investing.
 Most of the stock-picking excitement comes from the need to “beat the market“, to be better than the average investor.
 A wide diversified investment is less exposed to potentially higher returns of single stocks.
 Still, the role of long-term investment is to secure positive returns after inflation.
 Please keep it simple, keep it boring.

 J) Don’t only focus on the performance of financial investments.
 Instead of asking, “What should I do in my portfolio?”
 Ask, What should I do outside of my portfolio?
 Because, in the grand scheme of things, your investment portfolio is just one part of your financial picture.
 There are many other levers that you can pull if you want to improve your finances (saving rate, streams of income, lifestyle).
 (FS).

-Have you enjoyed this article (#116)?
+Have you enjoyed this article (#116) on Diworsification?
 Don’t miss upcoming ones.
 Subscribe for free to my monthly newsletter here.